Icharaimes/ich-tf2bd-faq/README.md

 ### If these lists are curated by people, couldn't there be people that get marked as cheaters when they aren't cheating?

-While that is possible, the lists above are lists that I trust to exercise great caution in marking someone as a cheater.
-I treat marking people for my own list the same way.
-If I don't see what I consider to be definitive, beyond-reasonable-doubt proof of someone cheating, I won't mark them as such and I trust that the lists above adhere to that same principle.
+It is certainly a possibility.
+In fact, I'm fairly certain there are people marked as cheaters in the Trusted list that aren't actually cheating.
+However, it still serves as a good indicator that someone is suspicious and should be watched closely.
+Sleepy's list even gives you the reason someone was marked so you know exactly what to look for.
+As for my own list, I won't mark someone as cheating if I don't see what I consider to be definitive, beyond-reasonable-doubt proof.
 Trust is a big part of using this program and of using different lists.

-### Alright, this program seems pretty good.
+### This program seems pretty good.
 Should I use it?

 I would certainly recommend it, though if you are going to use it I implore you to exercise great caution in marking people as cheaters.
 If you are unable to do so, I would recommend either not marking people at all and sticking to lists made by those you feel are trustworthy or simply not using the program at all.